loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 .. note::

-  These values can be overriden in the Cluster, Host and VM Template
+  These values can be overridden in the Cluster, Host and VM Template.

 Live-Migration for Other Cache settings
 --------------------------------------------------------------------------------

-In case you are using disks with a cache setting different to ``none`` you may have problems with live migration depending on the libvirt version.
-You can enable the migration adding the ``--unsafe`` parameter to the virsh command.
+In case you are using disks with a cache setting different to ``none`` you may have problems with live migration, depending on the libvirt version.
+You can enable migration by adding the ``--unsafe`` parameter to the ``virsh`` command.
 The file to change is ``/var/lib/one/remotes/etc/vmm/kvm/kvmrc``.
 Uncomment the following line, and execute ``onehost sync --force`` afterwards:

 .. code-block:: bash